A gifting guide to get your child the best Christmas present

 Bond with books, cards, and fun two-player games!

-If your toddler loves cosy evenings with mama and dada or you are trying to get more quality time with your preschooler before they head off to school, think of activities that give you a chance to bond.
+If you are trying to get more quality time with your preschooler before they head off to school, think of activities that give you a chance to bond.
 Books, card games, and two-player games like chess and tic tac toe could be just the thing for you.
 These could help you create a daily playtime or bedtime ritual or could even be the start of weekly family game nights!

 6. Gift a hobby